chrishunt/stories/src/markdown/2019-01-30-3-times-to-maupin.md

 <div class='text'>

-Jeremy has been laying traps on this ranch to catch coyotes and move them elsewhere, but these traps are also pretty good at catching dogs or anything else with a foot.
-The traps have been adjusted so that if, for example, a ranch dog steps into one, they won't get severely injured.
+Jeremy has been laying traps on this ranch to catch coyotes and move them elsewhere.
+These traps don't really care if you're a coyote, however.
+They are also pretty good at catching dogs or anything else with a foot.
+The traps have been adjusted so that if a ranch dog steps into one, they won't get severely injured.
 It probably feels a bit like slamming your hand in a car door, but no broken bones or broken skin.

 Every day (or every other day) Jeremy drives around the ranch and checks his traps for animals.
 Yesterday this trap was empty.
 Today he rolls up to find a